itsjunetime/smserver/README.md

 Also, if the app did not crash, but rather had an issue after it was already up and running, please do the following:
  - Install the package 'oslog' from your package manager
- - ssh into your device or open a terminal app, and run: `oslog --debug | grep "SMServer_app" > /var/mobile/Documents/smserver.log`
+ - ssh into your device or open a terminal app, and run: `oslog --debug | grep -i "SMServer_app" > /var/mobile/Documents/smserver.log`
  - DM me the file at `/var/mobile/Documents/smserver.log` on your device at u/Janshai on reddit.
 This file may have sensitive information, such as contact phone numbers, so it wouldn't be smart to upload it to a public site.

 ## Companion App